<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1741336722824154&amp;ev=PageView&amp;noscript=1">

 Good security in document creation

 Documents are loaded or assembled automatically from different sources and databases through data capture.
 This is essentially automated text recognition to electronically process data and documents, with heightened accuracy and in a fraction of the time it takes to process it manually.
-That way, the document can be stored in the appropriate location, minimising the risk of it getting lost.
+That way, at this stage of the document lifecycle, it can be stored in the appropriate location, minimising the risk of losing it.

 2. Document classification & storage